 - In some cases, such as when an insurance company’s egregious conduct leads to additional pain or injury, you may be able to collect punitive damages from the defendant.

-Keep in mind the statute of limitations, or time limits, for filing these claims.
+Keep in mind the statute of limitations in Arizona, or time limits, for filing these claims.
 In Arizona, you have two years from the date of the action to file a claim.

-Insurance bad faith claims can be difficult to navigate and require the assistance of an experienced attorney.
-Contact the Phoenix bad faith attorneys at Begam Marks & Traulsen, P.A., to schedule a free case evaluation today.
+Insurance bad faith claims can be difficult to navigate and require the assistance of an experienced bad faith attorney.
+Contact the Phoenix bad faith lawyers at Begam Marks & Traulsen, P.A., to schedule a free case evaluation today.